rudelm/rudelm.github.io/content/post/2020-09-25-setup-external-usb-disk-as-ntfs-volume-on-raspbian.md

 └─mmcblk0p9 ext4               ff645116-fe34-43bf-a580-b89fa963085d
 ```

-Note that there&#8217;s also a more specific id, the UUID.
+Note that there's also a more specific id, the UUID.
 We will use this UUID later when we configure a default mount point in /etc/fstab.

-Now we&#8217;ll try to mount the new partition.
+Now we'll try to mount the new partition.
 Create a folder to mount the partition and mount it manually:

 ```
 sudo mkdir /mnt/backups